andre1050/flickr-slider/README.md

 flickr-slider
 =============

-Flickr widget pulling photos from a given username
+JavaScript module searching the Flickr API and showing the pictures in a simple interactive gallery.